Cap-go/capacitor-social-login/docs/setup_google.md

      ```ts
      // onMounted is Vue specific
-     // webclientId is the client ID you got in the web client creation step not the android client ID.
+     // webClientId is the client ID you got in the web client creation step not the android client ID.
      onMounted(async () => {
        await SocialLogin.initialize({
          google: {
-           webclientId: '673324426943-avl4v9ubdas7a0u7igf7in03pdj1dkmg.apps.googleusercontent.com',
+           webClientId: '673324426943-avl4v9ubdas7a0u7igf7in03pdj1dkmg.apps.googleusercontent.com',
          }
        })
      })